tggrsmth/Jackbox/README.md

 Jackbox Rest API project

 Project Description:
 Using the language of your choice, create a backend service that allows for a user sign-up and a generic page to submit and return data.
 The technology used for the front end is a simple HTML file that is served up to the user via a browser request to the host server root directory endpoint.
 The host server is a node.js application that is configured in an index.js file to run on port 3000.
+Dependencies used in the project are express(to create an app object), fs(to create a .csv if needed and append data to it), and body-parser(set urlencoding for app object).

 Project Requirements: